Thai Visa Checklist Logo

 What this guide covers

-This page is for foreigners applying for a Thai driving licence, including both first-time applicants and people converting a valid foreign licence.
-The process can differ depending on whether you are applying for a car licence, motorcycle licence, or both.
-Common minimum ages often referenced are 18+ for car licences and 15+ for motorcycle licences
+This guide is for foreigners applying for a Thai driving licence, including both first-time applicants and those converting a valid foreign licence.
+Minimum driving ages in Thailand are 18+ for a car and motorcycle over 110cc, 15+ for a motorcycle up to 110cc.

 Passport (original) plus copies of bio page and current visa/extension stamp